Self Care is the Best Health Care

 Whether considering a food choice you want to lean to because it is easy [cheap, available, etc] or a relationship that doesn’t line up with whom you really are/what you really want or seems ever so slightly off, staying the course will ultimately backfire.
 You can say Yeah But I should not have a problem with this.
 However, if you do have a problem with it, then it isn’t right for you.
 Bar none.
 Your feelings are your true BFF.

 Tam John knows feelings determine healthful choices.
 Food, drink, what you do and how you fend off stress all play together and create how well you perpetually rejuvenate yourself.
 Tam’s approach guides you to sort out the feelings with enlightened guidance personally aligned for your unique being.
-Check out Tam’s offer for a complimentary conversation to see if her approach is a fit for you.
+Schedule your ‘Free 15’ for a complimentary conversation with Tam.
+Interview her and to see if her approach is a fit for you.

 This article is for informational purposes only.
 It is not intended to treat, diagnose, cure, or prevent disease.
 This article has not been reviewed by the FDA.
 Always consult with your primary care Physician or Naturopathic Doctor before making any significant changes to your health and wellness routine.